 So I, for one, am glad we’ve finally reached this point, and I know I’m not alone.

 Because Facebook was, for traditional publishers, always about chasing clicks.
-And because Facebook offered scant tools for brands to differentiate themselves from each other, premium brands found themselves competing for clicks with outfits that had far less to lose by being provocative and pandering.
+And because Facebook offered scant ways for brands to differentiate themselves from each other on the platform, premium brands found themselves competing for clicks with outfits that had far less to lose by being provocative and pandering.
 This led where you might expect it to lead—to weekly audience development reports at many big publishing brands that included excerpts like this:

 “Our top article on Facebook last week was about the cat torture story.
 We should keep our eyes open for more animal-in-distress stories.
 Even better, if we could aggregate and turn it into a weekly animal-in-distress franchise.
 Can we do that?”